Ghorepani Poon Hill Trek from Pokhara- 2 Days

 Included

-• breakfast lunch and dinner (main course)
+• Breakfast, lunch, and dinner (main course) during the trek

 Excluded